-Case study: Hacken partners TTC Protocol to Build a Secure Blockchain and Protect Customer Data
+Case study: Hacken will Help TTC Protocol to Build a Secure Blockchain and Protect Customer Data

 Learning from other companies’ mistakes, TTC Protocol decided to ensure the protection of their users at early stages and partnered up with Hacken, the largest professional white hat hacker company and community in the blockchain, to collaborate and build a safer blockchain.

 What is TTC Protocol?

 TTC Protocol is one of the largest social networking ecosystems on the blockchain, with over 23 million users.
 It aims to provide a brand new social experience for users all over the world by connecting different DAPPs in the ecosystem of TTC Protocol with common guidelines for every participant.
 Moreover, TTC is the circulating currency, incentivizing all participants in the ecosystem.

 Basis for security cooperation

 TTC Protocol is aware of risks and challenges themselves to make their environment as secure as possible.
 Hacken and TTC Protocol communities will work together to grow a secure and transparent blockchain ecosystem, making sure that user data is protected in a world of data leaks.

 TTC Protocol and Hacken aim to have a long-term partnership on a subject of security, starting with the improvement of blockchain tool and TTC Wallet.
 Several days ago, specialists from Hacken started the penetration testing of TTC test-net anda bug bounty program was launched on HackenProof.
 TTC Protocol accepts all reports that demonstrate vulnerabilities for the blockchain security and have real-life impact.
 Soon, the security audit will be performed to reveal bugs and vulnerabilities in the smart contract (if any).